tgracchus-zz/assetuploader/README.md

 * **Technical Notes**:
 This is the tricky endpoint, since the user can put the asset again and again as long as the signed url is valid.
-That esentially introduces the problem of marking the correct file and make sure it remains the same.
+That esentially introduces the problem of marking as uploaded the correct file and make sure it remains the same.
-For this reason, I can foresee 3 approaches:
+For this reason, I can foresee 4 approaches:
   1. Do it before expiration of the put request:
   Imagine:
     -> Post file1 to asset1-> Put /asset/asset1